A synthetic approach to detecting $v_1$-periodic families: Introduction

+This line of reasoning can work more smoothly if one argues using long exact sequences between ASSs or ANSSs, as the extra filtration can help to separate the image of $q$ and $\overline{h}(x_k)$.
+The appearance of spectral sequences is also quite natural: one way to prove that the map $v_1^4$ induces an isomorphism on $\KU$-homology is to use the Adams--Novikov spectral sequence.
+This approach has two key difficulties though: \begin{itemize} \item one needs to compute the $E_2$-pages of the associated spectral sequences (perhaps even the whole spectral sequences), and \item one needs to come to terms with the subtle and sometimes limited \emph{geometric boundary theorem} that relates the boundary maps above to algebraic boundary maps on $E_2$-pages; see \cite[Th.2.3.4]{greenbook}. \end{itemize} These problems are manageable in the above example for $\ko$.
+However, $\ko$ cannot be used to detect all the classes in the image-of-$J$, at the very least as $\pi_d \ko$ vanishes for $d\equiv 3,7$ modulo $8$.\\

-It was not long before a spectrum was discovered that detects both the image of the $J$-homomorphism and the $\mu$-family at once.
-The (connective) \emph{image-of-$J$ spectrum} $\j$ is defined at the prime $2$ using the fibre sequence
+A spectrum that does end up detecting both the image-of-$J$ and the $\mu$-family is the aptly named \emph{connective image-of-$J$} spectrum, simply denoted by $\j$.
+This plays a key role in Mahowald's study of $v_1$-periodic phenomena in \cite{mahowaldJinEHP}.
+The fact that $\j$ detects these two families is essentially the content of \Cref{maintheorem}.
+One definition of $\j$ at the prime $2$ is via the the fibre sequence

-where $\ko=\tau_{\geq 0}\KO$ is connective real topological $K$-theory and $\psi^3$ is the third stable Adams operation---the $4$-connective cover $\tau_{\geq 4}\ko$ can be seen as making up for the fact that the image of the $J$-homomorphism and the $\mu$-family agree in degree $k=1$.
-The homotopy groups of $\ko$ are well-known by Bott periodicity, as is the action of the Adams operations $\psi^k$ on $\pi_\ast\ko$, so the homotopy groups of $\j$ are readily calculated from the above fibre sequence.
-The classical detection theorem for $\j$ (\Cref{maintheorem}) then states that all of these homotopy groups detect elements in $\pi_\ast\Sph$, which can then be shown to be the image of the $J$-homomorphism and the $\mu$-family; in degrees $k\geq 3$, these are the red and blue classes, respectively, found in either \Cref{massjattwopictureeinfty} or \Cref{manssjattwopictureeinfty}.\\
+where $\psi^3$ is the third stable Adams operation---the $4$-connective cover $\tau_{\geq 4}\ko$ can be seen as making up for the fact that the image of the $J$-homomorphism and the $\mu$-family agree in $\pi_1$ and $\pi_2$.
+The homotopy groups of $\ko$ are well-known by Bott periodicity, as is the action of the Adams operations $\psi^k$ on $\pi_\ast\ko$, so the homotopy groups of $\j$ are readily calculated from the above fibre sequence.\\

-We do not know where or when \Cref{maintheorem} was originally stated---it is mentioned in \cite[Th.4.2.1]{kochman}.
-One method to prove this detection statement for $\j$ would be to calculate its ASS or ANSS, but this proves to be rather subtle.
-Indeed, $H^\ast(\j,\F_2)$ itself is only free as an $\A//\A(3)$-module, and this calculation is then fed into an Ext-calculator to find the $E_2$-page, and finally there are differentials of arbitrary length left to calculate.
-The $E_2$-page of the ASS for $\j$ was computed by Davis \cite{daviscohomologyofj} and Bruner--Rognes \cite{imageofjbrunerrognes} recently determined the rest of this spectral sequence.
-We cannot find any account of an ANSS for $\j$ in the literature.
+Unfortunately, the problems with the spectral sequence approach to detection outlined above apply even more drastically to $\j$.
+The ASS for $\j$ is much more complicated than that of $\ko$, with its $E_2$-page computed by Davis \cite{daviscohomologyofj} and the rest of the structure only obtained recently by Bruner--Rognes \cite{imageofjbrunerrognes}.
+As far as the authors are aware, there is no record of a computation of the comodule $\BP_\ast \j$ in the literature, let alone a computation of the ANSS of $\j$.\\